IvySandi/componentengineering-challenge/README.md

 Local React state is used for this assessment because table state is view-local and serializable:

 - Parent views own controlled server state.
-- The reusable table owns uncontrolled client state and per-row expansion state.
+- I kept expansion state inside the table because it's purely a UI concern.
+This lets parent pages focus only on data fetching and server state.
 - Keeps fetch results up to date when sort/page changes quickly.
 - Demo-specific state, column definitions, and data loading are grouped in `src/hooks/useDataTableDemo.tsx`.
 - Shared row and table contracts are grouped in `src/types/data-table.type.ts`.